Neon-jeff/zide_assessment/Readme.md

 *run pip install -r requirements.txt to install dependecies

-*start the application by running python main.py
+*start the application by running python main.py on your terminal

 *Valid dates for each pubished_date ranges from 1700-2024

 **Testing**

-Test the endpoints by running pytest test.py
+Run automated by running pytest test.py on your terminal